stolostron/multicluster-global-hub/doc/disconnected-operator/README.md

 multicluster-global-hub-operator   Community Operators   28m
 ```

+## Configure the Image Pull Secret
-### Configure Image Content Source Policies
+### Create Image Content Source Policies
-In order to have your cluster obtain container images for the global hub operator from your mirror registry, rather than from the internet-hosted registries, you must configure an ImageContentSourcePolicy on your disconnected cluster to redirect image references to your mirror registry.(Note: You need to use the operator image with digest, otherwise the ImageContentSourcePolicy configuration will not take effect. export the `IMG` variable to update operator image in the CSV when build the bundle image for testing)
+In order to have your cluster obtain container images for the global hub operator from your mirror registry, rather than from the internet-hosted registries, you must configure an `ImageContentSourcePolicy` on your disconnected cluster to redirect image references to your mirror registry.(Note: You need to use the operator image with digest, otherwise the ImageContentSourcePolicy configuration will not take effect. export the `IMG` variable to update operator image in the CSV when build the bundle image for testing)
 ```bash
 cat ./doc/disconnected-operator/imagecontentpolicy.yaml
 apiVersion: operator.openshift.io/v1alpha1